-NI CompactDAQ controllers feature a NI CompactDAQ chassis with an integrated processor to run embedded OSs.
+The controllers feature a CompactDAQ chassis with an integrated processor to run embedded OSs.
 You can use Windows Embedded Standard 7 (WES7) for an extensive ecosystem of software and a familiar user experience or choose LabVIEW Real-Time for headless operation and increased reliability.

-With the new NI Linux Real-Time OS found on the NI cDAQ-9132 and cDAQ-9134 controllers, real-time operations can also now take advantage of live display.
-By using the built in miniDisplay port on the controllers you can connect directly to a screen or human machine interface (HMI), which eliminates the need for a dedicated user interface computer.
+With the new NI Linux Real-Time OS found on the cDAQ-9132/9133/9134/9135 controllers, real-time operations can also now take advantage of live display.
+By using the built-in miniDisplay port on the controllers, you can connect directly to a screen or human machine interface (HMI), which eliminates the need for a dedicated user interface computer.

 4. Measurements Timing and Synchronization

-Because NI CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
-All modules are hot-swappable and are automatically detected when you insert them into an NI CompactDAQ chassis.
-Modules are automatically synchronized, and a single NI CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output at the same time.
+Because CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
+All modules are hot-swappable and are automatically detected when you insert them into a CompactDAQ system.
+Modules are automatically synchronized, and a single CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output.

 Multiple Timing Engines for Multiple Rates

 Figure 2.
-This image depicts different analog input tasks running at different rates in the same chassis.
+Different analog input tasks can run at different rates in the same chassis.

 Designated Timing Engines for Analog and Digital Output

-NI CompactDAQ was designed to perform up to seven tasks simultaneously.
+CompactDAQ can perform up to seven tasks simultaneously.
 You can choose from several task options:

 - Analog input with up to three timing engines